 Assistant Professor Jobs at University of the Pacific with Visa Sponsorship

-University of the Pacific hires Assistant Professors across disciplines ranging from health sciences to engineering, and the university has a track record of supporting international faculty through the visa process.
+Assistant Professor jobs at University of the Pacific span disciplines ranging from health sciences to engineering, with the university maintaining a strong track record of supporting international faculty through the visa process.
 If you're pursuing an academic career in the U.S., Pacific is an employer that takes sponsorship seriously for teaching and research roles.

-Showing 5 of 31+ Assistant Professor Jobs at University of the Pacific jobs
+Showing 5 of 27+ Assistant Professor Jobs at University of the Pacific

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Assistant Professor Jobs at University of the Pacific.